Back to Podunk

 Sauna Enhanced Glamping

-Wood-Fired Mobile Sauna by Rob Licht Custom Saunas.
+Wood-fired mobile sauna by Rob Licht Custom Saunas.

-People traveled great distances and endured great hardships such as days of travel over log roads (which were literally made of logs placed side by side) to get to the heart of the Adirondacks.
-Once they arrived, they sought out the services of guides who did everything for them—transporting them in their guide boats, making camp, catching and cooking their meals.
+People traveled great distances and endured great hardships, such as days of travel over log roads (which were literally made of logs placed side by side) to get to the heart of the Adirondacks.
+Once they arrived, they sought out the services of guides, who did everything for them—transporting them in their guide boats, making camp, catching and cooking their meals.
 In essence, these early Glampers brought with them from the city every expectation of service they would get at the finest hotel.

 “The mountains call you, and the vales: